 Four years later, Henri Étienne Sainte-Claire Deville isolated the hydrocarbon through a similar process from the balsam of tolu, which he thought bore a great resemblance to benzene and Walter’s ‘rétinnaphte,’ as he called it.

-Two years after this in 1843, Jöns Jacob Berzelius again renamed it to toluin.
+Two years after this, in 1843, Jöns Jacob Berzelius again renamed it toluin.

 What is Toluene Used For?

 It would be almost more appropriate to ask what toluene isn’t used for today.
 It has become a staple in several industries, from solvents to syrups.

 Here are some of the major products that utilize toluene extensively.

 1- Solvents – toluene has the perfect composition to act as a solvent for disinfectants, chemical reactants, sealants, and of course, paint thinners.

 2- Agriculture – toluene is used as a pesticide, helping fend off roundworms and hookworms with ease.

 3- Cement – on its own, toluene serves a major purpose in forming cement for fine polystyrene kits.